Workbench-Build/workbook/docs/index.md

 - What problem are you solving?
 - Who has this problem?
 How often?
 - How much do they need this problem to be solved?
-- How does your token incentivize people to solve this problem?
+- How will your token contribute to solving this problem?
+Is your token incentivizing people to do work to solve the problem directly, or is it a component of a larger system that's working to solve that problem?
+- What is the value prop of your token (access, unique items, discounts, governance, etc..)?
+Why would anyone want it?
+- When it comes to token systems, simple is better.
+Is there anything you can remove while still maintaining the core value prop (and thus incentivizes) of your token system?
-- If you substitute a stable coin or ETH with your token, will things still work or do you need a unique token?
+- If you substitute a stable coin or ETH with your token will things still work?
+If so, then you probably don't need to create a new token.
 - How will people acquire your tokens (buy, earn, gift, etc..)?
 - How will the token system work with 1 user?
 What about 10 or 100 (bootstrapping)?
 - How will the token system get better as more people use it (network effects)?
+How will each additional user add more value than those before as the system grows?

 **Examples:**